 Kidney Post Transplant Medications

-There are not many choices for taking immunosuppressants after the kidney transplant.
+There are not many choices for taking immunosuppressants after a kidney transplant.
 The common immunosuppressants are:

 - Rapamune (Sirolimus)